 - WLS Support Group moderated by bariatric experts

 - Free Diet & Lifestyle Counseling by US RD

 - Comprehensive and regularly updated knowledge-base for patient education on our Mexico Weight Loss Surgery Support portal

 - Board-certified and super specialty in bariatrics

 - Prior experience with US and Canadian patients

 - More than 80% of the practice in WLS

 - Open to post surgery follow-up communication and support

 Complimentary Shuttle Services

-We provide gratis ground transportation from the following pick-up points:
+We provide gratis ground transportation (hospital-hotel included) from the following pick-up points: